Whole Home Generators in Winnipeg: Power Through Any Storm

 Types of Home Generators

-- Standby generators: $5,000-$15,000 installed.
-Automatic activation within seconds of power loss.
+- Standby generators: $5,000–$15,000 installed.
+Turn on by themselves within seconds of a power loss.
 Run on natural gas or propane.

 - Essential loads only: 10–14 kW generator